gvwilson/sensibleadventures/cloudherd/reboot.md

 *   details
     *   met by a band of trolls in the trees
         *   have to get rid of their iron (including Thokmay's sword)
-        *   when Noxy looks around, Linger is gone
-    *   feeling guilty, Noxy reaches out to Pillow to make sure the cloud is all right
+    *   Noxy reaches out to Pillow one more time to make sure the cloud is all right
-        *   passes out
-        *   wakes up, nearly passes out again - the forest is too much
+        *   passes out: the forest is too much
-    *   the trio catches up with Ulfmaerr (who has gone ahead)
-        *   eat and rest
-        *   Noxy dreams about the forest
+        *   dreams about the forest again (the house made of woven trees)
+    *   walk through the forest
+        *   description of places human beings have never gone
+        *   but come across odd pieces of stonework: Pilots' work
-    *   come to a clearing at the foot of a steep cliff
+    *   come to a clearing at the edge of a steep cliff
+        *   land spread out below them
+        *   a few young clouds - bulls driven away from their herd
     *   Noxy sees a house - *her* house
         *   Thokmay sees the fort near Pandan where he and Kulbinder were stationed
     *   Noxy goes in
         *   conversation with the old woman
         *   the offer: she can be powerful, but only in the service of the forest
             *   Noxy: "What happens to me?"
-            *   forest: "What happens to a snowflake when it falls on a snowbank?"
+            *   forest: "What happens to a snowflake when it falls on a snowbank?
+What happens to a drop of rain that falls on a river?"
         *   Noxy doesn't want to
-            *   forest (gently): "But you need my help to save your village"
+            *   forest (gently): "But you need my help"
             *   Noxy sees through the eyes of creatures lurking in the trees near Stale
             *   children have been rounded up
             *   her mother is imprisoned with Granna Fee
-            *   Choegyal is having a muttered argument with Dorbu about letting her go
+            *   Choegyal is having a muttered argument with Dorbu
-            *   Choegyal: "Respected, you are the best sergeant I've ever served, but if I ever hear you talking like that again, I'm taking it to the colonel"
+            *   Choegyal: "Respected, you are the best sergeant I've ever served, but if you ever talk like that again, I will take it straight to the colonel"
         *   Noxy: "Why won't you just help?"
-            *   forest: "All this will pass"
+            *   forest shows her everything else that's happening
+                *   rabbit being eaten, deer with broken leg shivering out its last few breaths
-            *   get a sense of how old the forest really is
+            *   the forest is vast and indifferent
+        *   Noxy: "And if I don't, you'll take my power away?"
+        *   forest: "It is not mine to take"
     *   forest sends her back to her friends
         *   Noxy wakes up on the ground (again - "this is getting tiresome")
         *   she has been unconscious for almost a full day
-        *   "forests don't think quickly"
+        *   Thokmay: "forests don't think quickly"
         *   the others have mind-heard bits and pieces
             *   Thokmay is awed
             *   Noxy thinks it's because of the forest
             *   he's actually in awe of her
             *   Noxy: "So you know...?"
             *   Thokmay nods - he and the others understand what the forest is asking her to give up
+    *   takes a while to rouse Linger
+        *   Noxy can tell that the old troll is dying
     *   Noxy realizes that the village's herd will be returning soon
         *   they only have a day left to stop Bonzon
         *   and no cloud to get home on

-## Chapter 15: Charger
+## Chapter 15: Ride the Lightning

 *   goals
-    *   set up the final chapter
+    *   rousing climax
-    *   break our hearts a little (Ulfmaerr and Noxy)
+    *   break our hearts a little
+        *   Ulfmaerr: the knitted doll that he made for Noxy
+        *   Noxy: plans to sacrifice herself to the forest for power
+        *   Thokmay: sacrifices kingship
+        *   Dorbu: his life for a better revolution
 *   details
-    *   squabbling among the foursome
+    *   squabbling
         *   Kulbinder wants to sneak through the forest to get back to the Fifth
         *   Ulfmaerr wants to go back to his knitting
         *   Noxy wants to save Stale, but doesn't know how
             *   Noxy: "Have to do it before the adults bring the herd back because they'll just give in"
             *   Kulbinder: "Do you really think that's the right thing to do?"
             *   Noxy (snaps): "If I *knew* what the right thing to do was, I'd do it!"
-    *   Thokmay interrupts Kulbinder as he's poking holes in Noxy's plan: "We're going back to Stale"
+    *   Thokmay (flatly): "We're going back to Stale"
         *   Kulbinder starts to speak
         *   Thokmay cuts him off: "That isn't a request"
         *   looks at Ulfmaerr: "You're coming too"
         *   continues: "You may not remember it, but she's your daughter.
 They're your family."
-        *   "And even if they weren't, what do you think is going to happen if the rebel army - *any* army - gets away with this?"
-        *   Kulbinder: "And I suppose you have a plan?"
+        *   Kulbinder: "And do you have a plan?"
         *   Thokmay: "Not yet"
         *   Kulbinder (growling): "Well, do you at least have a plan for getting us back to the fortress?"
-        *   Noxy looks up at the sullen cloud in the distance, thinks about what the forest said: "I do."
+        *   Noxy goes to the edge of the cliff, looks down at the clouds, thinks about what the forest said: "I do."
-    *   the trolls carry them up the cliff
-        *   because hiking up would take too long
-        *   passed from troll to troll along the way to keep up speed
-        *   a pair of bears waiting at the top
-        *   they eye Kulbinder, who is deliberately nonchalant
-        *   then lead the foursome along a path that's hardly there
-    *   they're on a ridge high enough for Noxy to call a cloud
-        *   Pillow is too far away
-        *   but the wild cloud they ran into is still nearby
-        *   recap the earlier argument
-            *   Noxy: "Ride it?
-It's wild!
-I mean, *really* wild!"
-            *   Thokmay (calmly): "But you're special."
-            *   Kulbinder (aside, as Noxy starts to concentrate): "You did that well"
-            *   Thokmay: "I had a good teacher"
-    *   she calls it
+    *   Noxy calls it
         *   it comes, but is angry and is going to attack them

-## Chapter 16: Ride the Lightning

-*   goals
-    *   rousing climax (nothing wrong with a bit of melodrama)
-    *   people make sacrifices
-        *   Ulfmaerr: the knitted doll that he made for Noxy
-        *   Noxy: plans to sacrifice herself to the forest for power
-        *   Thokmay: sacrifices kingship
-        *   Dorbu dies defending the revolution
-*   details
         *   the cloud shoots lightning at the cliff below them
         *   Ulfmaerr puts his hand on her shoulder - his strength flows into her
         *   the cloud calms down and obeys her
         *   Noxy (angry): "What did you do?
 What did you trade?"